 In the event that an individual is unsuccessful in progressing academically, they will re-join a standard clinical training programme or in the case of GPs or GDPs or for those who have completed clinical training, return to clinical service.

-- Similar supervision/mentorship arrangements for ACF and CL appointees, and;
+- similar supervision/mentorship arrangements for ACF and CL appointees

-Forms are provided for NIHR recognition of locally-funded ACF and CL posts (Appendix 4).
-These should be completed and signed by the local Postgraduate Dean, with an electronic version of the pro-forma and up-to-date training and development plan sent to NIHR TCC via: firstname.lastname@example.org
+Forms are provided for NIHR recognition of locally-funded ACF and CL posts upon emailing NIHR IAT.
+These should be completed and signed by the local Postgraduate Dean, with an electronic version of the pro-forma and up-to-date training and development plan sent to NIHR Academy via the IAT email address.

 The development of clinical academic training capacity requires local, as well as NIHR, investment.
 CL posts are awarded on the basis that partnerships will provide funding for matched posts.
 A partnership is defined as a HEE local office, a university/medical or dental school and at least one NHS organisation.